 The relatively small State Budget savings of this proposal is significantly outweighed by the significant risk that this change would have on patient access to urgently needed skilled physician care.
-We urge that this proposal be rejected as part of adopting a final State Budget for fiscal year 2024-25.
+We urge that this proposal be rejected as part of adopting a final State Budget for the 2025-26 Fiscal Year.